Skip to main content

 Energy bills are typically cheaper during the summer as – at least in theory – the temperature rises and there’s no need to heat your home.

-But there are still energy bills to pay – and in really warm weather, like the 40-degree heatwave the UK experienced in July 2022, the cost of keeping cool can add up.
+But there are still energy bills to pay – and in really warm weather, like the 40-degree heatwave the UK experienced in July 2022 and the June and September heatwaves of 2023, the cost of keeping cool can add up.

 How much does it cost to run a fan?

-On hot and sticky nights, many people will leave a fan running all night to cool things down and make it easier to sleep.
-According to Uswitch research, a desktop electric fan costs approximately 1p an hour to run, so somewhere between 8 and 11p per night depending how many hours you get.
-Pedestal fans cost a bit more - just under 2p an hour - which would add up to about 14p per night.
+On hot nights, many people will leave a fan running all night to cool the room down and make it easier to sleep.
+According to Uswitch research, a desktop electric fan costs approximately 63p per week to use if you have it on for nine hours every night.

 How much does it cost to run air conditioning?

-While you might not think that home air conditioning is all that common in the UK, a spell of hot weather at the end of May 2020 saw Google searches for portable air conditioning units rocket by 133% compared to the previous year.
+While you might not think that home air conditioning is particularly common in the UK, spells of hot weather see significant increases in Google searches for portable air conditioning units.

 How much does it cost to leave appliances on standby?